tobiasbernet/svelte-wasm/README.md

 # svelte-wasm

-Svelte-wasm is a example project that how WebAssembly and Svelte could work together.
+Svelte-wasm is an example project that how WebAssembly and Svelte could work together.

 This example project uses: